-The Board of Directors met six (6) times during fiscal year 2004.
-All Directors attended at least seventy-five percent (75%) of the aggregate number of meetings of the Board and all committees of the Board during the period in which they served as a Director or a committee member, except for Mr. Langone who attended an aggregate of 71% of such meetings.
+The Board of Directors met five (5) times during fiscal year 2005.
+All Directors attended at least seventy-five percent (75%) of the aggregate number of meetings of the Board and all meetings held by all committees of the Board on which they serve during the period in which they served as a Director or a committee member.